 Lots of big media outlets have written about the transatlantic pollination of the English language.
 Thanks to the pace, passion, and commercial power of the Premier League, the US and UK have gotten over that whole “tea party” stuff and the free flow of individuals and ideas has accelerated.
-In no particular order, I thank you, United Kingdom, for Monty Python, Fredorrarci, the Office, James Joyce, and tea (I am including former colonies).
+In no particular order, I thank you, British Isles, for Monty Python, Fredorrarci, the Office, James Joyce, and tea (I am including former England colonies as well).

 However, in terms of adjectives for passes in soccer, I’m afraid both the US and UK have fallen into a rut.
 Things have grown stale.
 The banter is too banterfully lukewarm.
 Luckily, easy solutions abound.
 Continue reading “Soccer Pass Adjectives I Detest & Adore” »